Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Conclusions

 \section{Conclusions}

-We have presented benchmark solutions to time dependent radiative transfer problems with two functional forms for the specific heat in optically thin and thick media.
+We have presented benchmark solutions to \wgb{constant opacity} time dependent radiative transfer problems with two functional forms for the specific heat in optically thin and thick media.
 These solutions will be useful to researchers who seek a nonlinear radiative transfer benchmark for verification purposes, desire more digits of accuracy for the Su-Olson type problem, or who intend to resolve a mean free path in the optically thick limit with a transport code.
-Although discontinuous sources are inconvenient for DG methods and required a complex mesh treatment to find accurate results we have provided solutions for square sources since they are simple to simulate in numerical codes and are already implemented in codes that run the Su-Olson problem.
+Although discontinuous sources are inconvenient for DG methods and required a complex mesh treatment to find accurate results\wgb{,} we have provided solutions for square sources since they are simple to simulate in numerical codes and are already implemented in codes that run the Su-Olson problem.
 Researchers who implement the DG friendly Gaussian source that we have defined will be able to converge to even more accurate results than for the square source.

 To support our claim of benchmark quality results, we presented the convergence of the magnitude of coefficients in the solution expansion for each result.
-While this does not necessarily guarantee the correctness of the system being solved, it does provide confidence that the solution is converged to a particular value.
+While this does not necessarily guarantee the correctness of the system being solved, it does provide confidence that the solution is converged to a particular \wgb{tolerance}.
 We further increased confidence in our solutions by running $S_2$ benchmarks for the linearized problems to high accuracy and comparing to the original published results in \cite{SU19971035}.
-Furthermore, the nonlinear problems were checked for systematic errors with a $S_n$ code.
+Furthermore, the nonlinear problems were checked for systematic errors with a $S_n$ code. \wgb{Future work will include non-constant opacity problems to provide better coverage for radiative transfer codes.}